A little big smile

 And what about the many children surviving on the streets?
 Such children are exposed to the vagaries of the weather and all manner of criminals.

-I still remember the sound bite from a story I did on the street child back in 2011 for GTV.
+I still remember the sound bite from a story I did in 2011 on a street child for GTV.
 A boy about the age of seven, and loitering at Circle now called Kwame Nkrumah Interchange, told me he was on the street because in his own words, ” My dad says he won’t marry my mum again.”
 He also told me, that he was out on the street to get some food and money for his ailing mother and siblings.

 As sad as this boy’s story may be, it is about the same for many of the children on our streets.
-Figures on streets in Ghana are always disturbing with the capital Accra alone, estimated to host more than 90,000 street children.
+Figures on street children in Ghana are always disturbing with the capital Accra alone, estimated to host more than 90,000 street children.

 The “fortunate few” who are being catered for at the various orphanages usually depend on the benevolence of philanthropists, organizations, churches, and individuals with little or sometimes no support from the government.
 UNICEF reports that more than 4,000 children in Ghana live in residential homes, often labeled as ‘orphanages’.